Where we are, What we do

 Our croft – on the nearby island of Eriskay – is a long narrow strip of land, totalling 5.75 hectares (about 15 acres), running from the rocky north shore of the island for about half a mile to the rocky buttresses of Beinn Sgiathan, Eriskay’s highest point.
 From the shore (with its plentiful supply of seaweed for fertlizing the ground) and the ‘new’ road is the most productive part of the croft, with better quality grazing, the hen houses and croft store.
 Here too is the eco croft house we built 2008-2009 (which we let out as a self-catering holiday cottage, Carrick – The Blue House).

-Our hens and geese have free-range over the lower croft – including the shore with its many tasty morsels amongst the seaweed.
-The hens are mostly Welsumer, but also Orpingtons (mostly Buff), Cream Crested Legbar, and usually a few of other breeds.
-We also keep white Embden geese, which are left pretty much to their own devices, but in spring they provide a limited supply of huge and very tasty eggs ; and in autumn the freezer is re-stocked with goose.
+We keep white Embden geese, which are left pretty much to their own devices, ranging freely over the lower croft and along the shore.
+In spring they provide a limited supply of huge and very tasty eggs ; and in autumn the freezer is re-stocked with goose.

 Above the ‘new’ road and up to the hill fence the croft heather, grasses and low-growing herbs, and – especially in spring and early summer – wild flowers, orchids, and amongst these many ground-nesting birds.
 In 2012 we enclosed between the new and old roads – and then in 2013 we completed a third field, from the old road up half way to the hill fence.
 Although very expensive – and absolutely exhausting work, investment in these fences is the key to making our croft productive and economically relevant in today’s world.